NEW

 Do the headings form a logical hierarchy and cover diverse topics?

-H1 presence, no level skips, plus semantic diversity via TF-IDF cosine across all headings.
+H1 presence, no level skips, capability heading ratio, plus semantic diversity via TF-IDF cosine across all headings.

 hero_confidenceStructure